 1. Castillo de San Marcos

-Visiting St Augustine’s Castillo de San Marcos is a real historical highlight of any trip to the city.
+Visiting St. Augustine’s Castillo de San Marcos has always been a real highlight of my trips to the city.
 This imposing fort was built on the coast by the Spanish in the late 17th century.

-The fort changed hands many times, but still today it stands proud in St Augustine.
-One of the best examples of a star-shaped fort in the country, it’s incredibly well preserved.
+The fort changed hands many times, but still today it stands proud in St. Augustine.
+One of the beSt. examples of a star-shaped fort in the country, it’s incredibly well preserved.

 2. Colonial Quarter

-Close to the fort, you can visit another of the best things to do in St Augustine.
+By the fort, you can visit another of the best things to do in St. Augustine.
 The Colonial Quarter is a great example of preserved Spanish architecture.

-Previously known as the Spanish Quarter, you can join tours led by guides in full authentic colonial dress, as you gain an insight into what life was like from the 16th through to the 18th century.
+Previously known as the Spanish Quarter, you can join tours led by guides in full authentic colonial dress.
+I recommend these walks if you want an insight into what life was like from the 16th through to the 18th century.